-Common Privet or also known as Amur, Wax-leaf, or simply Privet, is a bushy evergreen shrub that contains cardiac glycosides, saponins, and protoanemonin.
-These compounds are considered toxic to animals including cats.
-Depending on the quantity of the plant ingested, your cat may manifest symptoms of poisoning such as drooling, abdominal pain, diarrhea, colic, and depression.
-Symptoms may seem mild and should not cause worry but it is still best to consult a veterinarian in any case of poisoning in cats.
+Yes, Common Privet (also known as Amur, Wax-leaf, or simply Privet) is toxic to cats.
+This bushy evergreen shrub contains compounds like cardiac glycosides, saponins, and protoanemonin, which are considered harmful to animals, including cats.
+If ingested, a cat may exhibit symptoms such as drooling, abdominal pain, diarrhea, colic, and depression.
+While some symptoms may appear mild, it’s imperative to consult a veterinarian immediately in any suspected case of poisoning.

 Clinical Signs of Common Privet Poisoning in Cats